krzemienski/awesome-from-stars/README.md

 * [google/emoji-scavenger-hunt](https://github.com/google/emoji-scavenger-hunt): Emoji Scavenger Hunt is an experiment that leverages the power of neural networks and your phone’s camera to identify the real world versions of the emojis we use every day.
 * [tversteeg/emplace](https://github.com/tversteeg/emplace): 👩‍❤️‍💋‍👩 Synchronize installed packages on multiple machines
 * [emscripten-core/emscripten](https://github.com/emscripten-core/emscripten): Emscripten: An LLVM-to-WebAssembly Compiler
+* [AugustDev/enchanted](https://github.com/AugustDev/enchanted): Enchanted is iOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.
 * [BrenekH/encodarr](https://github.com/BrenekH/encodarr): Self-hosted web app for encoding files to a target format using distributed computing.
 * [krzemienski/encodarr](https://github.com/krzemienski/encodarr): Self-hosted web app for encoding files to a target format using distributed computing.
 * [SoTrxII/encode-box](https://github.com/SoTrxII/encode-box): An FFMPEG-based asynchronous encoding server